Learning temporal relationships between symbols with Laplace Neural Manifolds: Constructing neural timelines of the past and future

 \subsection{Predicting the future from the past}

 The previous subsection describes how to evolve the Laplace manifold for the past.
-We could use the same approach to evolve the Laplace manifold for the future during periods when no symbol is experienced if we could initialize the representation of the future appropriately.
-This will be accomplished \emph{via} learned temporal relationships between the past and the future.
-For present we only consider simple pairwise relationships between symbols.
+If we could somehow initialize the representation of the future appropriately then we could use the same approach to evolve the Laplace manifold for the future during periods when no symbol is experienced.
+Initializing the future will be accomplished \emph{via} learned temporal relationships between the past and the future.

+The model has access to the Laplace transform of the past, as described above.
+We define the present so that it overlaps with both the most recent part of the past and the most imminent, or ``rearward,'' part of the future.
+We form Hebbian associations between the Laplace transform of the past and the Laplace transform of the rearward portion of the future.
+Recall that products of Laplace transforms are the Laplace transform of the convolution of these functions.
+Because there is a reflection between the definition of $\PastLaplbold{t}(s)$ and $\FutLaplbold{t}(s)$, the convolution of these two functions measures distances between time points in the past and the present.
+Later the present stimulus, taken as the Laplace transform of the most recent part of the past, can be used to recover the Laplace transform of an extended future timeline.

+There are two sets of weights storing these associations, $\mathbf{M}(s)$ and $\mathbf{\bar{M}}(s)$.
+Each of these weights learn associations between the Laplace transform of the past, $\PastLaplbold{t}(s)$, and the present stimulus $\mathbf{f}_t$.
+The two sets of weights are normalized differently.
+Roughly speaking, $\mathbf{M}(s)$ stores the Laplace transform of the future conditionalized on the present symbol.
+In contrast $\mathbf{\bar{M}}(s)$ stores the Laplace transform of the past conditionalized on the present symbol.
+With the assumptions that let us consider discrete trials, these transforms are understandable as pairwise statistics of events corresponding to a presentation of each symbol on a trial.
+We will see that taken together $\mathbf{M}(s)$ and $\mathbf{\bar{M}}(s)$ enable us to estimate the associative and temporal contingency between each pair of symbols conditionalized on each other symbol.

+The learning rate and forgetting rate for the sets of weights fixes a time horizon for learning over trials.
+By choosing a continuous spectrum of forgetting rates $\learn$ and learning rates $1-\learn$, both $\mat{M}(\learn,s)$ and $\mat{\bar{M}}(\learn,s)$ retain a memory for the history as a function of trials.
+Continuous forgetting allows the weights to implement a discrete approximation to the Laplace transform.
+This property of $\mathbf{M}(\learn,s)$ and $\mathbf{\bar{M}}(\learn,s)$ means that it is in principle possible to aggregate joint statistics between stimuli.